JK-Chung/MIPS-Machine/README.md

 In addition to being a MIPS machine, the machine includes translation from deciaml to binary and vice-versa and has the in-built ability to disassemble its memory contents into MIPS assembly language.
 Disassembly will be done after the initial loading of memory and again for every instruction that is run.

+Outside of this project, I have started work on a MIPS assembler.
+This will take in a text file of assembly code and output a text file of MIPS machine instructions that the MIPS machine can use.

 ## University Project
 The project was a group project that had us code a simulation of a more basic computer.
 For this more basic machine, I designed and built the fundamental structure of the program (creating structs, fetch-decode-execute cycle and deciding what data types to use), implemented some MIPS instruction, created parsing functions and created functions translating binary and decimal.